Guidelines for the Submission of Monographs

 Monographs have no set publication schedule.
 The Monograph Committee will publish approved monographs upon their completion.

 - Does the paper contain any material that is copyrighted?
-This may include factual data, charts, graphs, etc. If so, has the author obtained a copyright waiver from the publisher or copyright holder?
+This may include factual data, charts, graphs, etc. If so, has the author obtained a copyright waiver or permission statement from the publisher or copyright holder?
 The CAS is unable to publish copyrighted material without a waiver from the copyright holder.
 This waiver should be attached to the submitted paper.

 Upon receipt of the paper, the CAS Publications Production Coordinator will determine whether the paper complies with the Procedures for Submission of Papers.
 If it does not, the paper will be returned to the author with comments as to the deficiencies.
 If the paper does comply, the paper will be forwarded on to the Monograph Committee for initial review.
 If the paper is found to be suitable for publication, the paper will be assigned to peer reviewers and the author will be informed of this decision.